yecril71pl/rpm/tests/README.md

 at least `--with-`/`--without-lua` and `--enable-`/`--disable-python`.
 See also the [INSTALL](../INSTALL) file for more information.

-To run *single tests*, you can run the commands
+To run *single tests*, you can run the commands:

     make populate_testing && ./rpmtests $NNN $MMM ...

 where _NNN_ and _MMM_ are the numbers of the tests to be run.

-Use the command
+To get the *list of available tests*, use the command:

       ./rpmtests -l

-to get the list of available tests.

-You can also select *tests by keywords* used in their description by using the command
+You can also select *tests by keywords* used in their description by using the command:

      ./rpmtests -k $KEYWORD

 Use multiple `-k` parameters to have tests with different keywords run.
 Use `-k $KEYWORD1,$KEYWORD2` to execute tests matching both _KEYWORD1_ and _KEYWORD2_.

-See the output of the command
+See the output of the command:

 	./rpmtests --help